Javalenciab90/NewsAPP/ReadMe.txt

 **********************************
-// Insert an article and return the id of this insert.

-interface ArticleDao {
-	    @Insert(onConflict = OnConflictStrategy.REPLACE)
-    suspend fun insert(article: Article): Long

-}

 *************************************

 In database Room just use primitive kind of data
 (Int, String...) -> Article::class
 If we have another Class -> Source::class we have to convert Source class to String to be capable to use in Room.

 TypeConverted